The Letter People: The Number Workers

-Unlike The Letter People, The Number Workers (and its later revamped version "The Number People") was lesser-known and had very few products, including an Alpha Math workbook and a Vinyl containing accompanying songs each Number Worker had.
+Unlike The Letter People, The Number Workers (and its later revamped version "The Number People") was lesser-known and had very few products, including an Alpha Math workbook (Number World Book), flashcards, giant picture cards, a teacher's guide, and a vinyl-containing accompanying songs for each Number Worker.

 The Number People

 When The Letter People program was revamped in 1996, The Number Workers program was also revamped along with it and was renamed "The Number People".
 This version features six males (Mr. 0, Mr. 2, Mr. 4, Mr. 5, Mr. 9, and Mr. 10) and five females (Miss 1, Miss 3, Miss 6, Miss 7, and Miss 8), with two new numbers introduced, which are 0 and 10.
 Each Number Person has the numeral placed to the top-right corner of his/her uniform, while a number word was also added to the back of each Number Person.
 A Spanish-language version was also available to teach the Spanish names of the numbers.